triton-inference-server/server/deploy/single_server/README.md

 A helm chart for installing a single cluster of Triton Inference Server is provided.
 By default the cluster contains a single instance of the inference server but the *replicaCount* configuration parameter can be set to create a cluster of any size, as described below.

 This guide assumes you already have a functional Kubernetes cluster and helm installed (see below for instructions on installing helm).
+Note the following requirements:

+* The helm chart deploys Prometheus and Grafana to collect and display Triton metrics.
+Your cluster must contain sufficient CPU resourses to support these services.
+At a minimum you will likely require 2 CPU nodes with machine type of n1-standard-2 or greater.

-If you want Triton Server to use GPUs for inferencing, your cluster must be configured with support for the NVIDIA driver and CUDA version required by the version of the inference server you are using.
+* If you want Triton Server to use GPUs for inferencing, your cluster must be configured to contain the desired number of GPU nodes with support for the NVIDIA driver and CUDA version required by the version of the inference server you are using.

 This helm chart is available from [Triton Inference Server GitHub](https://github.com/triton-inference-server/server) or from the